antonrh/anydi/docs/usage.md

 from dataclasses import dataclass from unittest import mock

-from anydi import auto
+from anydi import auto, Container
-from anydi.testing import TestContainer

 @dataclass(kw_only=True)